crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/user_guides/plugins/whm.md

 Most of the time it will be a port conflict or config file error
 - Check and change the ports [In the settings menu](#changing-port-configuration).
 - Check the logs for error
-  - In CrowdSec's logs sudo less /var/log/crowdsec.log : Note that it might be very verbose.
+  - In CrowdSec's logs sudo less /var/log/crowdsec.log: Note that it might be very verbose.
   - You can also check:  sudo journalctl -u crowdsec
 - Ultimately, you can check the [Security Engine Troubleshooting section](/u/troubleshooting/security_engine/)

 ### Changing port configuration

 Note that CrowdSec security engine local API uses the 8080 port by default.
-And the Prometheus service 6060.
+And the metrics service (Prometheus) uses 6060.
 It might be conflicting with another service installed on your server.
 You may have port conflict on either the CrowdSec Security Engine local API port or the metric (Prometheus) port.

-Easily change them and restart the service from the Settings menu of the plugin
+Easily change them and restart the service from the **Settings** menu of the plugin.

 ![Settings](img/whm-settings.png)